Mohit3312/MyntraHomepageClone/README.md

 # MyntraHomepageClone
-This is a clone of Myntra homepage using HTML, CSS and JavaScript.
+This is a clone of Myntra homepage using HTML and CSS.